korawica/clishelf/README.md

 Commands:
-  bn-clear     Clear Local Branches that sync from the Remote repository. cm           Show the latest Commit message cm-prev      Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... tg-clear     Clear Local Tags that sync from the Remote repository.
+  bn-clear     Clear Local Branches that sync from the Remote repository. cm           Prepare and show the latest commit message with the commit... cm-prev      Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. mg           Merge change from another branch with strategy, `theirs`... tg-clear     Clear Local Tags that sync from the Remote repository.
 ```